lgessler/wat/README.md

 Docs and an official release aren't done yet--check back later!

 # Installation
-*(These instructions are a sketch--more detailed instructions will be given later.)*

 1. Secure a server that will run the app.
 We will assume you are using an Ubuntu machine.
 2. Download [a JAR from the latest release](https://github.com/lgessler/glam/releases).
 3. [Configure the JAR as a service](https://dzone.com/articles/run-your-java-application-as-a-service-on-ubuntu).